thoughtworksarts/a-fathers-lullaby/README.md

   2. Type `a` to run all tests
   3. The one-liner for the two commands above is `npm test a`
 * Cypress, ie. end-to-end tests
-  1. Run `yarn install` (only for the first time you run the E2E tests)
+  1. Run `npm install` (only for the first time you run the E2E tests)
-  2. Run `npm start` or `yarn start` to run the app so that Cypress can access it at localhost:3000
+  2. Run `npm start` or `npm start` to run the app so that Cypress can access it at localhost:3000
-  3. In a different terminal tab/window, run `yarn cypress` to launch the Cypress app and click the `▶️ Run all specs` button
+  3. In a different terminal tab/window, run `npm run cypress` to launch the Cypress app and click the `▶️ Run all specs` button
+  4. To run the end to end testing in the terminal, you may also run `npm run cypress:headless`